Tanmaya-cyber/SPI/README.md

 2. To do waveform analysis and verify the feasibility of the state machine that we have designed.
 3. To verify the full-duplex communication i.e. correct data is transmitted and received.

+## Multi Slave - Configurations in SPI
+1. Independent Slave Configuration
+   - each slave has a dedicated CS line.
+   - the master activates <ins>only one slave at a time</ins> by pulling CS down.
+2. Daisy Chain Configuration
+   - slaves are connected in a chain, passing data through each device.
+   - MISO of one slave connects to MOSI of the next slave.

+## How Does SPI Work?
+1. Clock:
+   -The clock signal synchronizes the output of data bits from the master to the sampling of bits by the slave.
+   1 bit of data is transferred in each clock cycle , so the speed of data transfer is determined by frequency of the clock signal.
+The Clock signal in SPI can be modified using the properties of CPOL & CPHA .
+3. Slave Select:
+   -
+4. MOSI:
+   -
+6. MISO:
+   -

 ## Block Diagram
 ![block diagram](https://github.com/user-attachments/assets/e1f5e4b5-3b1c-4596-9d8f-720faa97b4ea)